 Back on the boat, you’ll quickly emerge from the cave into a jungle-fringed gorge.
 A short while later, the boat arrives at a landing in a small village.

-The boat driver will take a break here for anywhere from 15-45 minutes.
+The boat driver will take a break here for anywhere from 15 to 45 minutes.
 Depending on time, you can walk to an isolated village about 1 km down a path.
 Or you can wait at the snack shack near the landing with the boat driver and grab a Coke.

 After the break, you’ll repeat the boat ride in reverse order back through the cave (minus the trek on foot through the illuminated part) and head back to the parking lot.

-2 (out of 5) — not physically demanding, but there are portions you have to wade through chilly, fast moving water.
+2 (out of 5) — not physically demanding, but there are portions you’ll have to wade through chilly, fast moving water.

 Those with fears of tight spaces or darkness might find the adventure especially challenging.